kscalelabs/rdme-docs/docs/Getting Started/first-steps-with-robot.md

 The example list on Github is here: <a href="https://github.com/kscalelabs/skillet/tree/master/skillet/examples" target="_blank">kscalelabs/skillet/tree/master/skillet/example</a>

-You can start by:
+You can start with:

 1. Interacting with the camera
-2. Moving a joints
+2. Moving joints
-3. Moving all joints
-4. Running a torch model
+3. Running a machine learning model

 Check the README for information on recording and playing back skills from JSON files.